mwilber/fask/readme.txt

 Like Gate
 -----------------------------------
-The like gate works with the new facebook timeline layout and requires user interaction to work.
-If you are using the like gate in a tab app, simply set the tab page to likegate.html.
+There are two like gate options available.
+* For a tab app, set the tab page to tab_likegate.php in the facebook app settings.
+Edit the like/nolike sections of that page accordingly.
-For all other situations:
-	First rename index.html and set the FBconfig.likegate.redirect value to the new name, then rename likegate.html to index.html and set the FBconfig.likegate.gatepage value to 'index.html'.
+* For stand-alone apps and web sites: First rename index.html and set the FBconfig.likegate.redirect value to the new name, then rename likegate.html to index.html and set the FBconfig.likegate.gatepage value to 'index.html'.